raspberrypilearning/editor-innovation-day/en/step_3.md

 --- task ---
 ➡️ Change the puzzle number to 2
-➡️ Calculate the smallest number in the `numbers` list.
+➡️ Find the smallest number in the `numbers` list.

 --- /task ---